peterhinch/micropython_ra8875/docs/GUI.md

 Keyword only arguments (all optional):
  * `height` Dimension of the square bounding box.
 Default 100 pixels.
- * `fgcolor` Color of border.
+ * `fgcolor` Foreground color.
 Defaults to system color.
  * `bgcolor` Background color of object.
 Defaults to system background.
  * `border` Border width in pixels - typically 2.
 If omitted, no border will be drawn.